rossumur/esp_8_bit/README.md

 ```
 Before you compile the sketch you have a few choices/options (in src/config.h):
 ```
 // Choose one of the video standards: PAL, NTSC
 #define VIDEO_STANDARD NTSC

 // Choose one of the following emulators: EMU_NES,EMU_SMS, EMU_ATARI
 #define EMULATOR EMU_ATARI

-Enable NES or SNES controller with
+// Enable NES or SNES controller with
 #define NES_CONTROLLER or #define SNES_CONTROLLER (but not both) as well as other IR units

+// Define this to enable SD card with FAT 8.3 filenames
+// Note that each emulator has its own folder.
+Place ROMs under /nofrendo for NES, /smsplus for SMS and /atari800 for atari
+#define USE_SD_CARD

 Audio is on pin 18 by default but can be remapped, this is true for the other IOs except video which has to be on pin 25/26.
 ```